 Opal is most famous for its play of color, a display of rainbow-like hues that change with the lighting or angle of observation.
-Not every kind of opal displays this unique property, only the opals known as precious opal.
-Lesser opals, such as common opal and fire opal, have no play of color.
+Not every kind of opal displays this unique property, only the opals that are known as precious opal.
+Lesser opals, such as common opal (also known as 'potch') and fire opal, have no play of color.

 Boulder opal is especially attractive because, like the black opal, it has a dark body tone which adds vibrancy to the play of color.
 Boulder opal also has a higher density because of the ironstone content, and can be more durable as well.

-Due to the thin nature of the opal veins which form in the ironstone boulders, it is often impossible to cut domed cabochons in most boulder opal stones.
+Due to the thinness of the opal veins that form in the ironstone boulders, it is often impossible to cut domed cabochons in most boulder opal stones.
 The stones are therefore usually cut into free form, irregular shapes to maximize the size of the stone and minimize the loss of opal.

 Boulder opal is still fairly new to the market, but has great potential.
 The area that has the potential to yield boulder opal is much larger than the black opal deposits, and a relatively small proportion of this has been explored.
 The area stretches along a 200 to 300 kilometer area in Western Queensland.